gvwilson/thirdbit/src/fiction/cloudherd/index.md

 A heavy wooden grill lay across a shoulder-high opening in the wall ahead of them.
 Behind it, rough stone steps led down into the mountain.

-"That's just an old tunnels," said Noxy.
+"That's just one of the old tunnels," said Noxy.
 "We're not supposed to go in."

-Thokmay scowled.
+Thokmay frowned.
-"Sergeant Dorbu will want to know about it."
+"Does Sergeant Dorbu know about it?"

-"Why?"
+"Why should he?"
 Noxy asked.
 "It's just for getting down to the drain and to fix the well.
 Except for the one under Grappa Gas's house, and the ones by the drying sheds.